Who We Are

 We come together each weekday in our welcoming, Recovery Community space.
 Our days are spent celebrating recovery, healing together, creating art, making music, and enjoying a cup of coffee or a meal.

-We welcome all in recovery or thinking about recovery.
+We welcome all in recovery, thinking about, or curious about recovery.
 Our Recovery Community is diverse, with many of us currently experiencing homelessness.
 We are a safe space.
 We are a compassionate space.
+All are welcome here.

-"The opposite of addiction is not sobriety.
-The opposite of addiction is connection." ~Johann Hari
+The opposite of addiction is not sobriety.
+The opposite of addiction is connection. ~Johann Hari

 We take time to be with each other in our feelings and experiences, supporting each other with compassion.

 We embrace and value the diversity of our community members.
-All are welcome here.
+All are welcome here

-"CAT is unlike any place I have been for my drug addiction of 18 years.
+CAT is unlike any place I have been for my drug addiction of 18 years.
 They are a community of people that care.
 They are patient and compassionate when helping people understand why it’s important to keep trying.
 CAT is one of the main reasons I am alive and clean today”

 “When I started coming into CAT, everyone was so friendly and supportive.
 I got involved here and felt like I was part of something.
 I got to where I had the urge to not use as much as I’d had the urge to use back when I started.
 It’s because of all the support.
 Everyone believed in me.”~ J